benbalter/WP-Resume/readme.txt

 = Wouldn't it be really cool if it could do X? =

 Yes.
 It probably would be.
-Leave a comment on the plugin page(http://ben.balter.com/2010/09/12/wordpress-resume-plugin/), and I'll try my best to make it happen.
+[Leave a comment on the plugin page](http://ben.balter.com/2010/09/12/wordpress-resume-plugin/), and I'll try my best to make it happen.

 = Can I customize the layout and style of the resume =